-Boys should record any other commitments that they have each day (e.g. Music, Art, PE, Sport) and write in the details of any School notices sent home.
+Boys should record any other commitments that they have each day (e.g. Music, Art, PE, Sport).

 All notes from parents should be written in the Record Book.

 Sport

 The Sport program is concerned with helping boys develop skills, attitudes and competence in making decisions in the pursuit of an active, healthy lifestyle.
 Emphasis is given to sportsmanship, teamwork and participation.
 Facets of the program include: